abinit/abinit/doc/tutorial/eph4mob.md

 <!--
-In principle, the code can deal with small instabilties for the acoustic modes around $\Gamma$ but this does not mean you should blindly trust your results.
+In principle, the code can deal with small instabilties for the acoustic modes around $\Gamma$ but this does not mean you should trust your results.
 -->